 Yes!
 Mdina is missing an ‘e’.
 It was Malta’s original old capital and also the main colonial settlement of Imperial Rome and to enter you must go through the fortification wall.

 Mdina is known as The Silent City so if you visit in the evening it is silent and somewhat eery, and I loved it!
 We rode and toured the area on a Karrozzin – a horse and cart, but later we ventured out to explore the alleyways by foot.
 I’d suggest a visit early morning before the day crowds, and another at night.

-It is one most enchanting places on the island of Malta and one of my favourite places to ‘get lost’.
+It is one most enchanting places on the island of Malta and one of my favorite places to ‘get lost’.

 6. Head to Dingli